SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

 The conclusion of the test is....

-If we want to roll-up and filter by an even larger geographic aggregation, we can do so by applying the same logic to the 'ctryrgn' variable:
+If we want to roll-up and filter by an even larger geographic aggregation, we can do so by applying the same logic to the 'ctryrgn' variable, which ahs a total of 4  categories (NA and Central Europe; Central and Eastern Europe; East Asian and Pacific; and Latin America and the Carribean):

 .. code-block:: python3

+    # There are 144 nan values for the region feature...a relatively small number.
+    print(df['ctryrgn'].isnull().sum())

+    # impute small number of nan values with the most frequent category so that we can work with it temporarily
+    df['ctryrgn'].fillna(value=df['ctryrgn'].value_counts().sort_values(ascending=False).index[0], inplace=True)

     for region in df['ctryrgn'].unique()[pd.Series(df['ctryrgn'].unique()).isnull() == False]: